Setting up an active-passive Gitlab instance

 $2GitlabStatefulGitaly: The FS layerSidekiq: Redis based job queueStatelessRails: The RESTful APINginx/WorkhorseDatabasePostgres/RedisS3: for LFS/uploadsDisk(EBS/NVME)

-Unrelative components are disables for vulnerabilities concerns.
+Unrelative components are disables in our team for vulnerabilities concerns.

-Ruby components that hinder the high availability
+Ruby components that hinder the shared disks

 Which machine is best for Gitlab self hosting?